Skip to content

 Sources & References

-3. ADA Health Policy Institute - Dentist Workforce
+1. ADA Health Policy Institute - Dental Workforce Shortages

-4. ADA Health Policy Institute - Dental Workforce Shortages
+2. ADA Health Policy Institute - Dentist Workforce

 Frequently Asked Questions

 Phone answering and appointment reminders.
-These two automations address the two biggest revenue leaks: missed calls (38% go unanswered) and no-shows.
-Stabilize these before adding recall, review requests, or marketing automation.
+These two automations address the biggest revenue leaks: missed calls (38% go unanswered during business hours) and no-shows.
+Stabilize these first before adding recall, review requests, or marketing automation.
+One tool at a time prevents overwhelm.

-Phone answering AI shows results within the first week through captured after-hours calls.
-Reminder automation reduces no-shows within four to six weeks.
-Recall and reactivation campaigns need 60 to 90 days to cycle through inactive patients.
+AI phone answering shows results in the first week through answered overflow calls.
+Reminder automation cuts no-shows within a month.
+Recall campaigns need 60-90 days to cycle through inactive patients.
+Marketing automation runs on a longer 3-6 month timeline.

-Weeks 1-2: Implement AI phone answering in parallel.
-Weeks 3-4: Add automated reminders.
-Weeks 5-8: Activate recall and review request automation.
-Weeks 9-12: Review ROI and decide on marketing automation additions.
+Weeks 1-2: AI phone answering alongside existing front desk.
+Weeks 3-4: automated reminders.
+Weeks 5-8: recall automation and review requests.
+Weeks 9-12: calculate ROI, decide whether to add marketing automation or deepen operations.
+Four tools, 90 days, two-week stabilization windows.

 Was this article helpful?